 SkyUI

 Skyrim is a very solid PC game, but there are telltale signs that it wasn't solely designed to be played on a computer.
-The user interface is the leading clue; wholly built to be navigated with a controller.
+The user interface is the leading clue; it is wholly built to be navigated with a controller.
 SkyUI completely rebuilds the HUD and interface of Skyrim, making it much more friendly for keyboard and mouse users.
 Alternatively, you can try the iEquip Skyrim mod, which is designed to keep you out of the menu for longer periods by giving you a powerful hotkey system.

 Realistic Ragdolls